voucherifyio/voucherify-openapi/docs/reference-docs/CUSTOMERS-API-Customer-Activity-Object.md

 | stacking_rules_type</br>`string` | <p>The type of the stacking rule eligibility.</p> Available values: `JOINT`, `EXCLUSIVE` |

 ## Voucher Assets
-#### Stores links to images of QR and barcode that correspond to an encrypted voucher code.
+<p>Stores links to images of QR and barcode that correspond to an encrypted voucher code.</p>

 | Attributes |  Description |
 |:-----|:--------|